datacarpentry/semester-biology/exercises/Graphing-sexual-dimorphism-exploration-R.md

 Using `ggplot`:

 1. Create a histogram of female masses (they are in the `F_mass` column).
-Change the x axis label to "Female Mass(g)"
+Change the x axis label to `"Female Mass(g)"`.
-2. A few really large masses dominate the histogram so create a log10 scaled version.
-Change the x axis label to "Female Mass(g)" and the color of the bars to blue (using the `fill = "blue"` argument).
+2. A few really large masses dominate the histogram so create a `log10` scaled version.
+Change the x axis label to `"Female Mass(g)"` and the color of the bars to blue (using the `fill = "blue"` argument).
 3. Now let's add the data for male birds as well.
-Create a single graph with histograms of both female and male body mass. *Due to the way the data is structured you'll need to add a 2nd `geom_histogram()` call that specifies a new aesthetic.
-To allow make it possible to see both sets of bars you'll need to make them transparent with the optional argument `alpha = 0.3`.*
+Create a single graph with histograms of both female and male body mass. *Due to the way the data is structured you'll need to add a 2nd `geom_histogram()` layer that specifies a new aesthetic.
+To make it possible to see both sets of bars you'll need to make them transparent with the optional argument `alpha = 0.3`.*
 4. These distributions seem about the same, but this is all birds together so it might be difficult to see any patterns.
 Use `facet_wrap()` to make one subplot for each family.
 5. Make the same graph as in the last task, but for wing size instead of mass.
 Do you notice anything strange?
 If so, you may have gotten caught by the use of non-standard null values.
 If you already noticed and fixed this, Nice Work!
 If not, you can use the optional `na.strings = c(-999, -999.0)` argument in `read.csv()` to tell R what value(s) indicated nulls in a dataset.